+Vote representation.
 We now need to turn the estimated $T{i,k}$ into a vote in a space representing the possible transformations.
-Keeping in mind the eventual need to identify peaks and evaluate similarity between votes we avoid the natural representation as a 6-vector with 3 entries parameterizing a rotation, 2 for translation and one for scale.
+Keeping in mind the eventual need to identify peaks and evaluate similarity between votes we avoid the natural representation as a 6-vector with 3 entries parametrizing a rotation, 2 for translation and one for scale.
 The problem with such a representation is that the space $SO(3) \times \mathbb{R}^3$ is not isotropic.
 For example the units of the rotation parameters are not comparable to the translation or the scale.
 Using such a representation we cannot cluster points using a Euclidean norm.
-Instead we suggest a novel parameterization which amounts to an embedding in an 8 dimensional Euclidean norm.
-The parameterization is described below and also summarized in Fig. 2.
+Instead we suggest a novel parameterization which amounts to an embedding in an 8 dimensional Euclidean space which is amenable to meanshift clustering with a Euclidean norm.
+The parameterization is described below and also summarized in Figure.
+2.